Royals Place 10 Unvaccinated Players on Restricted List for Trip to Toronto

-Royals place 10 unvaccinated players on restricted list vs. Blue Jays originally appeared on NBC Sports Washington
+Royals place 10 unvaccinated players on restricted list vs. Blue Jays originally appeared on NBC Sports Chicago

 The Kansas City Royals will be extremely short-handed during their upcoming series against the Toronto Blue Jays.